orsnaro/Discord-Bot-Ai/README.md

 * [ ]  add and test poe-API (starred at my GitHub)
      - _NOTE:_ BARD API is the one used now due to connection and belling issues beteen GPT-API i.e.(openAI API) and my country (Egypt)

-* [ ] add command to switch between BARD mode and poe-GPT mode

 * [ ]  ~use google translator API~